Glycemic Index of Peanuts - Dry Roasted

 What is the glycemic index of Peanuts - Dry Roasted?

-Peanuts - Dry Roasted has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Peanuts - Dry Roasted provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Peanuts - Dry Roasted has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Peanuts - Dry Roasted?